skappleby/syslib/opac-setup.md

 **Make sure you're in the right directory**

 I started by writing the files in my home directory and then the php script couldn't find them.
 Once I was working in `/var/www/html` where all the other opac-related files were, I was in business.
 Also important to remember when pushing/pulling to Github to be in `/repos/syslib`!

+Related to this, pay attention to syntax!
+Small errors like forgetting punctuation in a MySQL command or pointing to the wrong file (or typing the wrong file extension) sucks.

+When everything works, you're really just telling the computer where to go to look for stuff and how you want it displayed to the user.